 GL's enhanced PacketCheck™ is a comprehensive PC based Ethernet / IP test tool with BERT, Throughput and Delay, Impairment (up to 500 Mbps) testing features.
 It is a general purpose network performance analysis tool for 10Mbps, 100Mbps and 1Gbps LANs and WANs.
 Throughput up to 500 Mbps can be easily tested.

 PacketCheck™ makes use of PC's network interface card (NIC) to transmit and receive Ethernet or IP packets over the network.

-The application generates multi stream Ethernet/IP/UDP traffic with on-demand bandwidth (up to 800 Mbps) and measures end to end performance such as Bit Error Rate, Total Packets, Packet loss, Out of Sequence Packets, Errored Packets, Round Trip Delay, and One Way Delay (within the same PC).
+The application generates multi stream Ethernet/IP/UDP traffic with on-demand bandwidth (up to 500 Mbps) and measures end-to-end performance such as Bit Error Rate, Total Packets, Packet loss, Out of Sequence Packets, Errored Packets, Round Trip Delay, and One Way Delay (within the same PC).
 Additional features include transmission of pre-recorded file traffic, recording per stream traffic to file, GTP traffic simulation, Bursty and Fixed IFG (Inter Frame Gap) traffic generation mode, impairment generation, and BER testing capability with provision to generate PRBS patterns or user-defined test patterns.
 Supports recording of the user defined stream traffic to a PCAP (PCAPNG/NTAR) or HDL (GL Proprietary) file format and playback the pre-recorded traffic from a PCAP (PCAPNG/NTAR) or HDL (GL Proprietary) file format.

 Also included is a powerful Report Generation feature to view report in XML and PDF formats.

 PacketCheck™ can operate on - Layer 1 (Physical), Layer 2 (Data Link), Stacked VLAN (Q-in-Q), Layer 2.5 (Stacked MPLS), Layer 3 (Network), and Layer 4 (Transport) of the OSI reference model.